Did you know –

 As a Mental Health First Aider you will be given the confidence to have these discussions with people and help them to identify where professional help can be accessed.

-The Council’s Mental Health First Aiders are Claire McLachlan, Wendy Brownlie, Sonya Thomas, Genna Lugue, Patricia Ryan, Angela Black, Lisa McCaffrey, Sandra Clarke, Lorna Barr, Lisa Lilley, Jacqueline Stirling, Eilidh Fitzpatrick, Karen Muir and Sharon Atkinson.
+The Council’s Mental Health First Aiders are Claire McLachlan, Wendy Brownlie, Sonya Thomas, Genna Lugue, Patricia Ryan, Angela Black, Lisa McCaffrey, Sandra Clarke, Lisa Lilley, Jacqueline Stirling, Eilidh Fitzpatrick, Karen Muir, Sharon Atkinson and Julie Hallett.